 The Placer County SELPA is committed to providing school district team members with the support that aligns with state and federal laws, informs best practices and assures that all regionalized operations and services are provided in accordance with the local plan.

-District members have access to SELPA resources, contracts and applications.
+District members have access to SELPA resources and contracts.
 In order to gain access to these resources, you will need a SELPA District Support password.
-If you already have your SELPA District Support password visit SELPA's Contract and Applications repository.
+If you already have your SELPA District Support password visit SELPA's Contracts and District Resources.

-For information about gaining access to the SELPA contracts and applications please email: Melanie Purdy, SELPA Administrative Assistant, Email
+For information about gaining access to the SELPA contracts and district resources email: Melanie Purdy, SELPA Administrative Assistant, Email

 What does a SELPA do?